Alton1998/CoronoVirus-Image-Project/README.md

 We might also want to have some sort of validation data to try and improve our model.

+- `X_train` - contains a list of images to perform validation
+- `y_train` - contains a list of labels for the validation images

 ### Reading Covid 19 Chest X-ray
  Before we go throug the Covid 19 X ray data set